KilixGT/mlc3ds/README.md

 # molecule
 rewritten for 3DS only
-molecule is base files for 3ds/~dsi~
+molecule is base files for 3ds/~dsi~. its recommend if you wnat to create your luma/~hiya~ build cfw.

 # moleculeCFW files